gggeek/phplot/README.md

 (**Note:** the Reference Manual might not be 100% up to date with the latest code releases.)

-See [doc/manual/README](doc/manual/README) for how to build the manual locally (you will have to clone the source code from GitHub for that, as the manual sources are not included in the release tarballs).
+See [doc/manual/README](doc/manual/README) for how to build the manual locally (you will have to clone the source code from GitHub for that, as the manual sources are not included in the release tarballs or when installing via Composer).

 ## How much does it cost?